Header image alt text

 All of the Clipper Creek units are available in either hard-wired or pluggable forms.

-The electrician will want to know what current amperage (in “Amps”) to size the new circuit for, which determines what size wire and breaker to use — literally what size components he brings with him and installs in your house.
-A NEMA 14-50 receptacle can handle up to 50 Amps, but it is quite common to wire a 40 Amp circuit to it, because that is what most EVSE models need.
+The electrician you hire to install the new circuit will want to know what current amperage (in “Amps”) to size the new circuit for, which determines what size wire and breaker to use — literally what size components he brings with him and installs in your house.
+A NEMA 14-50 receptacle can handle up to 50 Amps, but it is quite common to wire a 40 Amp circuit to it to that NEMA 14-50, because 40 Amps is what most EVSE models need.
 The installed circuit amperage should be sized to match (not exceed) the EVSE’s circuit requirement.

-Therefore, BEFORE you have the electrician do the work, know exactly which EVSE you’re getting (Clipper Creek whatever, Tesla HPWC, etc.), and check what amperage circuit the EVSE is sized for.
+Therefore, before you have the electrician do the work, know exactly which EVSE you’re getting (Clipper Creek whatever, Tesla HPWC, etc.), and check what amperage circuit the EVSE is sized for.
 Note that Tesla HPWC stations are configurable between 15A and 100A, so for those you can have the electrician install whatever amperage you’re willing to pay for.
 A 100 Amp circuit can get very expensive, because those wires can get really fat and copper isn’t cheap.
-Further, a really high power install like 80-100 Amps can even overload your HOUSE (your breaker panel’s “service” connection from the street) so if you really want 100A, you might also have to pay to have the breaker panel and utility service upgraded — BIG bucks.
+Further, a really high power install like 80-100 Amps can even overload your HOUSE (your breaker panel’s “service” connection from the street) so if you really want 100A, you might also have to pay to have the breaker panel and utility service upgraded — big bucks, and almost certainly vast overkill.

 EVSE tax credits and incentives